-Cholangiocarcinoma, or bile duct cancer, is a rare cancer that’s a part of the biliary tract cancers, and it makes up 2-3% of all GI cancer cases.
+Cholangiocarcinoma, or bile duct cancer, is a rare cancer that’s a part of the biliary tract cancers.
+It makes up 10–15% of all primary liver cancers globally, and around 3% of all GI cancers.
 Cholangiocarcinoma is often caused by unknown reasons, and it rarely has symptoms until someone has advanced disease.
 For this reason, many of these cancers are aggressive and hard to treat.

 There’s hope in biomarker testing for cholangiocarcinoma patients.
 In about 40-50% of patients, there is at least one "actionable" biomarker, meaning there’s an FDA-approved drug that may be incorporated into your treatment plan to target your specific mutations.
 (This will depend on if you’re receiving first-line or second-line therapy, what the FDA approved the treatment for, your overall condition, etc.)